openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

         fuel --version

-In order to correctly install the 6WIND virtual accelerator plugin on Fuel compute(s) the following requirements are mandatory:
+In order to correctly install the 6WIND Virtual Accelerator plugin on Fuel compute(s) the following requirements are mandatory:

 #.
 Use KVM as hypervisor virtualization driver